tripal/tripal/tripal_example/README.txt

 [module dir]/theme/templates/[module name]_[function].tpl.php.

 Notice that templates have an underscore separating the [module name] from the [function].
-Typically a period is used (as with include files) but for backwards compatibility the undescores are kept.
+Typically a period is used (as with include files) but for backwards compatibility the underscores are kept.

 API Files
 ---------
-If your module will provide a set of functions that can be used as an Application Programming Intervace (API), then those functions should be placed in files housed in the 'api' directory:
+If your module will provide a set of functions that can be used as an Application Programming Interface (API), then those functions should be placed in files housed in the 'api' directory:
 [module dir]/api

-When creating API functions try to organize them into groups of related function and separate them into files by function with the following nameing:
+When creating API functions try to organize them into groups of related function and separate them into files by function with the following naming:
 [module dir]/api/[module name].[function].api.inc